muldjord/boris/data/behavs/README.md

 ### Frame definitions
 Each frame in a behaviour must be contained on a single line under the `#Frames` line.
 Empty lines are allowed (they will simply be ignored) and so are comment lines starting with `#` (these are also ignored).
 * sprite: The sprite number from the sprite sheet that will be used by this frame.
 The first sprite in a sheet is number 0
-* time: Time in miliseconds this frame will be shown before proceeding to next frame
+* time: Time in miliseconds this frame will be shown before proceeding to the next frame
 * deltax: Move Boris this number of pixels on the x axis when this frame is shown.
 Use 'rand' if you want him to move to a random location on the x axis
 * deltay: Same as deltax but for the y axis.
 Keep in mind that it counts from top to bottom.
 Use 'rand' if you want him to move to a random location on the y axis
 * soundfx: Filename for sound fx that will be played when this frame is reached.
 This is optional and can be left out if it's a silent frame